-LAW 550: US Business Formation Law (2 credit hours): Companies operating in the US not only need to follow the law, but should also use the law to protect themselves.
+LAW 550: US Business Formation Law (1 credit hour): Companies operating in the US not only need to follow the law, but should also use the law to protect themselves.
 Learn the legal complexities governing employment relationships in the US, and how a company can use the law to secure its original property.

 - US Business Formation Law

 - US Employee Law

 - US Intellectual Property Law

-- US Business Law Exam
+- US Business Law Exam (proctored assessment)